-Yesterday (April 27) is Coretta Scott King’s birthday.
+Yesterday (April 27) was Coretta Scott King’s birthday.
 The late widow of Dr. Martin Luther King, Jr., she was an indispensable and tireless leader in the Civil Rights Movement.

 She also became vegan in 1995 at the urging of her son, Dexter Scott King.
 Both she and her son believed veganism was the logical extension of Dr. King’s philosophy of nonviolence and justice.